VachaLab/gorder-manual/src/aaorder_basics.md

 ## Running the analysis

-We save the input YAML file, for example, as `analyze.yaml`.
+We save the configuration YAML file, for example, as `analyze.yaml`.
 Then, we run `gorder` as follows:

 ```bash
 $ gorder analyze.yaml